Latin Name: Symphytum officinale

 Common Name: Comfrey, Knit Bone

-Cultivation: Grow this hearty and beautiful herb down to zone 3.
+Grow this hearty and beautiful herb down to zone 3.
 Comfrey is found wild in full sun to partial shade.
 Comfrey likes moist conditions, and this has been made clear during these past few months of serious drought in Nebraska.
-Before this year, my experience has been that comfrey can survive almost anything, but even with watering, my patch of comfrey succumbed to prolong, intense heat, with no rain.
+Comfrey can survive almost anything, but even with watering, it can succumb to prolong, intense heat, with no rain.